Nelliguns/line-counter-tmux/README.md

 ## Features

 * Count the total amount of code lines within a project
-* Specify languag to look for
+* Specify language to look for
 * Specify a directory to ignore

 ## Installation with Tmux Plugin Manager (TPM)